-Warmth of wood, natural materials and access to the outdoors
+The warmth of wood, natural materials and access to the outdoors

 The proposed 10-storey office development will rise to a total height of nearly 45 metres (147 feet) above its False Creek Flats location.
 This includes nine levels of mass timber construction built above a concrete base, and a honeycomb structure of diagonally oriented braces in a cellular pattern.
 Exposed wood will be a major feature of the interior spaces.
 The use of mass timber is complemented by a palette of earth tone materials, including composite metal panels, wood soffits, and ample glazing.
 With balconies located between brace bays on the south, west and east elevations, the building features unique alternating outdoor space on each floor.
-At the top of the building, the facade extends beyond the top office floor to create a windscreen and guard for an open-air roof deck with plants, urban agriculture, and views to the North Shore mountains and the Downtown Vancouver skyline.
+At the top of the building, the facade extends beyond the top office floor to create a windscreen and guard for an open-air roof deck with plants, urban agriculture, and views to the North Shore mountains and the downtown Vancouver skyline.

-An efficient, attractive use of mass timber products
+Efficient, attractive use of mass timber products

-Assembled as a prefabricated kit of parts, this project will use a variety of engineered wood products to achieve its design goals.
+This project will use a variety of engineered wood products to achieve its design goals.
 The wood components and systems include glue-laminated timber (glulam) beams, columns, and braces, cross-laminated timber (CLT) floor panels, shear walls and balconies.